Asteski/WinMac-Menu/README.md

 - Folder icons not appearing: set ShowFolderIcons=true; the system folder icon only shows when no per-item icon exists

 ## Notes
-> [!NOTE]
-**Please be informed that this is a beta version - you're using it at your own risk!**
 - WinMacMenu reads an INI.
 If missing, a default (config.ini) is created.
 - Environment variables expand in labels, paths, params, and icon paths (e.g., %USERNAME%).
-- Settings GUI window is still in experimental phase, so I can't promise its stability for now.
 - Indices N in [Icons]/[IconsLight]/[IconsDark] map to ItemN in [Menu].
 - Generated default INI contains no comments (to keep the file minimal).
 Comments are still supported by the parser if you add them manually: lines beginning with `;` or `#` are ignored.
-- Duplicate keys: The last occurrence in a section wins (standard Win32 profile API behavior).
-- Unknown keys are ignored.
 - Built with standard Win32 APIs: user32, shell32, shlwapi, comctl32, uxtheme, dwmapi, powrprof, advapi32.
-- This app uses legacy popup menus; so no parity with Windows 11 Fluent Design System for now
+- This app uses legacy popup menus; so no parity with Windows 11 Fluent Design System
-- It's recommended to use it together with Open-Shell, so the WinMacMenu can be triggered by clicking the Start menu button with the left mouse button or by pressing the Windows key.
 - You can also pin shortcuts to taskbar, or add to custom toolbar.
-Each shortcut can refer to different config.ini files with different file names for ini file.
+Each shortcut can refer to different config.ini files with different ini file names.
 - INI file used in current session will be highlighted in tooptip of tray icon, if file name is different than default (config.ini).
-- You can reference either *.dll or *.exe file in [Icons] section as path or jsut a file name (if the file resides in directory defined in %PATH%).
+- You can reference either *.dll or *.exe file in [Icons] section as path or just a file name (if the file resides in directory defined in %PATH%).